AminAlam/Apply-Doc-Manager/README.md

 # Apply-Doc-Manager

-I am not interested in Excel or Google Docs, so I made this to manage my documents during the scientific apply process.
+I am not interested in Excel or Google Docs, so I made this to manage my documents during the scientific apply procedure.
 Please note that it's not a commercial programm and is basic.

 ## Requirements
 You can install the dependencies by running:  `pip install -r requirements.txt`